 So how do you reduce your dog’s risk of health issues from carbohydrates?

-The second answer is to feed your dog a food with the least amount of carbohydrate.
+The second answer is to feed your dog food with the least amount of carbohydrates.
 This is hard because pet food manufacturers aren’t forced to list the amount of carbohydrate in their food (so nearly none of them do)!

 Subtract that total from 100 and that will give you the percentage of carbohydrate in the food.
 Here’s the math:

-Let’s look at a couple of random examples and we’ll choose both a regular dry food and a grain-free food (these are completely random and are not an endorsement of any kind).
+Let’s look at a couple of random examples.
+We choose a regular dry food and a grain-free food.
+(These are completely random and are not an endorsement of any kind).